Skip to content

 The problem

 Cancellations within four hours of class were piling up unfilled.
-The studio’s existing waitlist system was a static queue: when a spot opened, a generic email went out to whoever was first on the list.
-Half the people on the list never saw the email in time, and those who did were not always free at exactly that moment.
-Peak classes were often running at eighty-four to eighty-eight percent full despite long waitlists.
+The existing waitlist was a static queue: when a spot opened, a generic email went out to whoever was first on the list.
+Half the people on the list never saw it in time.
+Those who did were not always free at exactly that moment.
+Peak classes ran at eighty-four to eighty-eight percent full despite long waitlists.

 The approach

-The build replaced the static queue with a smarter dispatcher.
+The static queue got replaced with a smarter dispatcher.
 When a cancellation came in, the system looked at the waitlist plus the studio’s regulars who had not booked in yet that week, factored in proximity to the studio (using each member’s home neighborhood), and ranked the candidates.
 It paged the top three on Line with a personalized one-line message: “Hi [name], a spot just opened at the 7pm reformer class tonight.
 Want it?
 Reply yes to grab.”

 First reply got the spot.
 The system locked it, confirmed back, and notified the rest that the slot had been filled.